oslabs-beta/Yodelay/README.md

-# Yodelay.io,
+# Yodelay.io

-your preferred gRPC endpoint testing tool.
+Your preferred gRPC endpoint testing tool.
 Yodelay is a browser based testing tool for all types of gRPC calls: unary, server streaming, client streaming and bi-directional streaming.

 ## Getting Started